gbeletti/rabbitmq/README.md

 }()
 ```

 It is important that the context has cancel, so when it is canceled it will stop consuming messages from queue.
-You can share the same context used on the connection.
+You can share the same context used in the connection.

 ## Reference